fillipeguerrabtc/AionSupreme/replit.md

 ## System Architecture

 ### Core System Design
 AION operates in single-tenant mode with a multi-agent architecture and LLM-driven Mixture of Experts (MoE) routing based on intent classification.
-It includes an automatic fallback system with a 5-level priority chain for responses (KB → GPU → Free APIs → Web → OpenAI) and universal multilingual support.
+It includes an automatic fallback system with a 5-level priority chain for responses and universal multilingual support.
 The system supports specialized agents with dedicated knowledge base namespaces, tool access, and budget limits.
 A Human-in-the-Loop (HITL) knowledge curation system, backed by PostgreSQL, requires human approval for all content before indexing, with a Zero Bypass Policy.
 A Production-Ready GPU Pool System manages worker detection, heartbeat monitoring, load balancing, inference priority, and schedule-based rotation.
 A Continuous Self-Evolution System gathers high-quality conversations for instruction tuning and dataset generation, enforcing HITL.
-Complete Multimodal Processing supports various document types (PDF, DOCX, XLSX, CSV, XML), Images (GPT-4o Vision OCR), Videos (FFmpeg placeholder), YouTube Transcripts, and Deep Web Crawling.
+Complete Multimodal Processing supports various document types, images, videos, YouTube transcripts, and Deep Web Crawling.
 The Vision Cascade System provides 5-provider automatic failover with quota tracking.
 The agent system includes a level-based hierarchy for agents and sub-agents with cascading deletion.
 Federated Learning is fully implemented with Gradient Aggregation Coordinator and Fault Tolerance.
 User Management & RBAC provide enterprise-grade user and permission management with a granular permissions system.

 ### UI/UX
 The frontend is built with React 18, Vite, Wouter, and TanStack Query, using Radix UI, shadcn/ui patterns, Tailwind CSS, and a custom HSL-based design system.
 It features an elegant minimalist design with modern glassmorphism.
 It offers a clean conversational chat interface and an Admin Panel with enterprise-grade side navigation and a complete Internationalization (i18n) system supporting PT-BR (default), EN-US, ES-ES.
 All administrative pages are translated, including Dataset, Agent, and Curation Queue management.
 The Curation Queue for HITL review supports filtering and bulk actions.
 Vision System monitoring displays real-time quota tracking across 5 providers.
 An AI-powered semantic Image Search and Health Diagnostics are included.
 The Personality Equalizer in the Settings tab offers granular control via 7 functional sliders.